 - In March 2014, a day before the 2014 Indian General Election, the UPA government included Jats from 9 states in the central OBC quota.The NCBC(National Commission for Backward Caste) stated that this decision was not based on their recommendation.In fact, the NCBC advised against the decision, but the Cabinet rejected this advice arguing that NCBC had not taken into account “the ground realities”.In March 2015, the decision was rejected by the Supreme Court of India.

-Indian Parliament and Reservation System In India Indian Parliament and State Assemblies have passed various act to increase the influence of reservation.
+Indian Parliament and Reservation System In India Indian Parliament and State Assemblies have passed various acts to increase the influence of reservation.
 Many politicians/political parties have used “Reservation” as their election manifesto and some even managed to gain success.

 - In 1979 Mandal Commission was established to assess the situation of the socially and educationally backward classes.
 The commission did not have exact figures for Other Backward Class (OBC) and used the 1930 census data.
 It classified 1,257 communities as backward and estimated the OBC population at 52%.
 It was on the recommendation of Mandal Commission that reservation went from 22.5% to 49.5%.
-By the year 2006, 2297 castes were categorized as backward class, an increase of 60% from the list prepared by Mandal commission.
+By the year 2006, 2297 castes were categorized as the backward class, an increase of 60% from the list prepared by Mandal commission.

 - In 1995 Indian Parliament added reservation in promotions to the Schedule Castes and Schedule Tribes by 77th Constitutional Amendment.

-- By 81st Constitutional Amendment in 2000, provisions were added that Reserved Posts will be considered a separate class of vacancies to be filled in succeeding years and this class of vacancies shall not be considered together with the vacancies of the year that were being filled up for the purpose of determining the 50 per cent ceiling.
+- By 81st Constitutional Amendment in 2000, provisions were added that Reserved Posts will be considered a separate class of vacancies to be filled in succeeding years and this class of vacancies shall not be considered together with the vacancies of the year that were being filled up for the purpose of determining the 50 percent ceiling.

 - In 2000, 82nd Constitutional Amendment stated “relaxation in qualifying marks or lowering standards of evaluation“.
 93rd Constitutional Amendment made provisions for “advancement of any socially and educationally backward classes of citizens”, including their admission in aided or unaided private educational institutions.
 Gradually this reservation policy is to be implemented in private institutions.

-Status of Reservation in States of India
+Status of Reservation in the States of India

-Supreme Court of India has already made it clear that no state should pass the 50% barrier in reservation and in past it reminded state to follow its guidelines.
+Supreme Court of India has already made it clear that no state should pass the 50% barrier in the reservation and in past it reminded state to follow its guidelines.
 Despite warning from apex court many times different state governments have tried to cross this limit.
 Two of Indian states (Tamil Nadu & Rajasthan) have already crossed this limit.
-Most of the times false promises are being made during election to generate vote bank even though the MP’s and MLA’s know that the implementation is not possible according to constitution of India.
+Most of the times false promises are being made during the election to generate vote bank even though the MP’s and MLA’s know that the implementation is not possible according to the constitution of India.
 Here is the status of reservation in various Indian state and instances when they tried to cross the 50% cap.